nikeshhlambton/Intelligence-Beyond-Fashion/README.md

 # Intelligence-Beyond-Fashion
-Intelligence Beyond Fashion - Lambton college project Refer to Documentations for more information about the project
+Intelligence Beyond Fashion - Lambton college project.
+Refer to Documentations for more information about the project.